charityyoungblood/StatisticsAndProbability/R_LinearRegression.md

 Information from Youtube Series: 24/7 ProLearn - Data Science with R

+### IMPORTANT >>>> BEFORE BUILDING A LINEAR REGRESSION MODEL, YOU HAVE TO CHECK THAT THE FOLLOWING ASSUMPTIONS ARE TRUE:
+  1. LINEARITY
+  2. HOMOSCEDASTICITY
+  3. MULTIVARIATE NORMALITY
+  4. INDEPENDENCE OF ERRORS
+  5. LACK OF MULTICOLLINEARITY

 ## Step 1: Create Data Frame ##
   - If data is in any other file extenstion, other than .rdata, load data first
   - To create data frame in R, use the following command: